techmadentertainment/kitsu-docker/README.md

 This is a Docker Compose version of [Kitsu Docker](https://github.com/cgwire/kitsu-docker).

-This Compose will use e separate container for the PostregDB
+This Compose will use e separate container for the PostregDB in order to be installed on Synology DSM 7.2

-### Installation
+### First Installation
 Some ENV variabile should be provided in order to work.
-Best apporach is to rename the `sample.env` to `.env` and fill the variabiles
+Best apporach is to rename the `sample.env` to `.env` and fill the variabiles.

 ```bash
 $ docker compose build
 ```

-In order to init the the ZOU DB you should run the following command only once:
+In order to init the the ZOU DB you should run the following command:

 ```bash